hoanhan101/blockchain-db/README.md

 ### blockchain_db.py

-This file contains the main BlockchainDB's logic.
+This file contains the main BlockchainDB logic.
 I am using `pymongo` to connect with mongodb database named `blockchain` and the `block` collection.
 Whenever a new bock is mined, it will write to the database.